zycietocalareszta/cx-interview-questions/pokemon_api/assignment.md

     * HP
     * Weight

-* Create a simple interface based on the right-hand section wireframe provided or your own concept.
+* Create a simple interface based on the right-hand section of wireframe provided (the orange area) or your own concept.
+* The image/icon of the pokemon is clickable.

 ## Example

-1. The user can see a button and an empty section below it.
+1. The first time the page loads, the user can see the details of a randomly selected pokemon.
 2. The user clicks on the button.
-3. The empty section below the button is replaced with details about a single randomly chosen Pokemon.
+3. The section is replaced with details about a single randomly chosen Pokemon, the image of the button is replaced with the sprite of the new pokemon.

+---
 ## Task 2

   * Create a sidebar on the left side of the screen with a list of 10 random pokemons